View Dyslexie font | View high contrast

 Darlene McLennan

-Darlene McLennan is the Manager of the Australian Disability Clearinghouse on Education and Training (ADCET) and the National Disability Coordination Officer for Tasmania.
+Darlene McLennan is the Manager of the Australian Disability Clearinghouse on Education and Training (ADCET) and was a National Disability Coordination Officer for Tasmania from May 2005 until October 2023.
 Darlene has led in the development of several significant national resources that support the success of students with disability in tertiary education, including an E-Learning resource ‘Supporting students with disability in VET’, NDIS preplanning toolkit, and ‘How to Transition to Tertiary study for students on the autism spectrum’.
-Darlene has nearly 40 years of experience working in the disability sector, of which 17 years are within the tertiary disability sector.
+Darlene’s lived experience as a person with a Specific Learning Disability gives her a personal insight into the challenges and opportunities faced by students with disability.
+Darlene has nearly 40 years of experience working in the disability sector, of which 19 years are within the tertiary disability sector.

 • Jane Hawkeswood